 Static Constructor Syntax

-In the above code syntax, a static constructor is created without any parameter and access modifier.
+In the below sample program, a static constructor is created without any parameter and access modifier.

 In C#, Constructors are special types of methods that get executed when an instance of the classor structis created.